hellerve/ptolemy/done.md

 introductory text to physical fitness.
 If I could only recommend one fitness book, this would be it.

+* *Es ist immer so schön mit dir* by **Heinz Strunk** (2021)

+A fantastic, horrifying, funny, terrible read.
+Heinz Strunk really paints a dire but not inaccurate picture of humanity.

 ## Management

 ### Papers